amareswar-n/DataEngineering/README.md

 | Senior | Architecture, reliability, cost optimisation |
 | Staff | Platform design, governance, strategy

+The analytics engineer role is reshaping our industry.

+What I'm observing:

+The line between DE and AE is blurring:

+- DEs writing dbt models

+- AEs setting up Airflow DAGs

+- Both doing data quality work

+The convergence:

+- dbt Cloud adding orchestration features

+- Orchestration tools adding transformation features

+- Everyone touching the "semantic layer"

+My take on titles:

+"Data Engineer" increasingly means:

+- Infrastructure focus

+- Python/Spark heavy

+- Streaming, real-time

+- Platform building

+"Analytics Engineer" increasingly means:

+- SQL-first

+- dbt native

+- Business logic focus

+- Stakeholder facing

+The opportunity:

+If you're a DE who can explain business metrics, you're rare.

+If you're an AE who can debug infrastructure, you're rare.

+The intersection is where the most interesting (and highest-paid) roles are emerging.

+Don't get stuck in title wars.
+Build skills on both sides.

 ### ⚖️Decide is data engineering right for you?<br>

   - [ ]  “**Yes** — this feels right.
 I want to commit and learn it properly.”